-That may seem like a lot of money to be saving each month, but that’s why you aren’t keeping up with the Joneses, right?
+That may seem like a lot of money to save each month, but that’s why you aren’t keeping up with the Joneses, right?

 4. You save your money in the wrong accounts

 Another common mistake is putting retirement money in the wrong accounts.
 A typical savings account isn’t going to cut it.
-Whole life insurance or an annuity aren’t fabulous options either.
+Whole life insurance and annuities aren’t fabulous options either.

-Instead, put that money in tax-sheltered retirement accounts such as 401(k)’s or IRAs.
+Instead, put that money in tax-sheltered retirement accounts such as 401(k)s or IRAs.
 These accounts come with tax benefits as well as stiff penalties for early withdrawals.
-That second part is an essential component of ensuring your retirement savings are still there at retirement time.
+(Avoiding such withdrawals is an essential component of ensuring your retirement savings are still there at retirement time.)

 And by all means, if your employer offers a 401(k) match, put your retirement savings there first.
 You’d be a fool to pass up that free money.
-You can read more about how much to contribute to a 401(k) account in this article.
+Stacy Johnson offers a few suggestions about how much to contribute to a 401(k) account.

 5. You finance everything

-Today, retailers make it easy to buy everything – from your furniture to your car to your catalog order – on a payment plan.
-However, you’ll never have money to save for retirement if you finance all your purchases.
+Today, retailers make it easy to buy everything – from furniture to a car – on a payment plan.
+However, you’ll never have money to save for retirement if you finance every purchase.